m3rcer/m3rcer.github.io/_posts/ctf/HackTheBox_Atom_Writeup/2021-05-08-HTB_Atom_Writeup.md

 ### ENUMERATION

-We kick it off w a usual nmap scan .
+We kick it off with a usual nmap scan .
 In this case a default script and version scan w the verbose flag to see open ports on the fly without having to wait for the scan to finish.

 ![Image](images/atom1.png)